lucylow/salty-wet-man/README.md

 # Salty Wet Man

-Inspired by the #Metoo and #Timesup movements in the fight for gender equity in the workplace to create safe economic opportunities for women.
-Salty Wet Man is a Not Suitable for Work image classification trained on the ImageNet dataset.
+The goal of Salty Wet Man is to flag inappropriate online content to make the internet a safe and inclusive space for children.
+It is a Not Suitable for Work image classification trained on the ImageNet dataset.
 Defining NSFW material is subjective and the task of identifying these images is non-trivial.
 Salty-Wet-Man identifies images into two categories: [SFW] positively trained for neutral images that are safe for work [NSFW] negatively trained for pornographic images involving sexually explicit images.
 CNN for large-scale image recognition model implementation achieves object recognition functionalities like Content-Based Retrival via Localization, Image Detection, and Segmentation, and Image Region Proposal Cropping.

 *Warning.
 Repo contains abstract nudity and may be unsuitable for the workplace.*